 This invaluable financial support for students is possible as a result of the generous donors who support the Evans School's many endowment and fellowship funds.
 See below for a listing of fellowships awarded to Evans School students each year, thanks to decades of incredible supporters who believe in the potential of future public and nonprofit leaders to change the world.

-Evans School Fellowships:
+Evans School Student Fellowships:

-- Daniel J. Evans Endowment for Excellence in Public Service supports students who aspire to excellence in public service.
-The fellowship is in honor of Daniel J. Evans, a former U.S. senator and former governor of the State of Washington.
+- Daniel J. Evans Excellence in Public Service Endowed Fellowship supports students who aspire to excellence in public service.
+The fellowship honors Daniel J. Evans, former Governor of the State of Washington and former U.S. senator.

-- Gary Locke Endowed Fellowship supports students pursuing careers in public service and public management, with special preference given to students of Pacific Islander heritage.
-The fellowship is in honor of former State of Washington Governor Gary Locke.
+- Governor Gary Locke Endowed Fellowship supports students pursuing careers in public service, with preference given to students of Pacific Islander heritage.
+The fellowship honors former Washington Governor and former United States Ambassador to China Gary Locke.

-- Henry M. Jackson Endowed Fellowship supports pursuing careers in environmental policy and natural resources management, with special preference given to students of American Indian or Alaska Native heritage.
-The fellowship is in honor of the late U.S. Senator Henry M. “Scoop” Jackson.
+- Henry M. Jackson Fellowship supports pursuing careers in environmental policy and natural resources management, with preference given to students of American Indian or Alaska Native heritage.
+The fellowship honors the late U.S. Senator Henry M. Jackson.

 - Hubert G. Locke Endowed Fellowship supports students pursuing internships in nonprofit organizations devoted to social justice issues.
 The fellowship honors Dean Emeritus Hubert G. Locke.

 - Joan Goldblatt Endowed Fellowship, named for a dedicated and outstanding staff member, provides financial assistance to Evans School students interested in careers in government.